rfuzzo/MWSE/docs/source/references/general/csse.md

 If using OpenMW, you will still need to install MGE XE into your Morrowind installation directory (the same directory that you launch the Construction Set).

+If you are on Linux, you also need additional setup in winecfg so that WINE will use the included dlls.
+Read [Hristos' guide] (https://hristos.co/blog/enjoying-morrowind-on-linux-part-one-original-engine/) for a full walkthrough.
+Specifically, in winecfg, the dlls d3d8, mwse, csse need to be set to native and builtin.

 ## Installation

 You can obtain the CSSE using one of the following methods: